MarshallW906/PhysicalJelloCube/README.txt

 <Description of what you have accomplished>
 *Note: tested successfully on VS2019*
 Everything in the requirements:
+- NOTICE: If you want to directly run the executable and capture the screen shots, please create a directory named as "screenShots", since I modified the file saving paths.
+  - You don't need to do that manually if you build & run it at Visual Studio.
+I added some post-build events taking care of this.
 - finished computeAcceleration() and can animate the jello cube based on a realistic physical model
 - collision response
   - with bounding box